shjee-afridi/animediscordbot/README.md

 ## 🎯 Why Should You Add This Bot?

 ### 📈 **Grow Your Community**
-- **Reach Thousands**: Get your server seen by members of hundreds of other anime/hentai communities
+- **Reach Thousands**: Get your server seen by members of hundreds of other anime communities
-- **Targeted Audience**: Only reaches users already interested in anime/hentai content
+- **Targeted Audience**: Only reaches users already interested in anime content
 - **Consistent Growth**: Regular bumping ensures steady influx of new members
 - **Free Promotion**: Completely free alternative to paid Discord server advertising

 ### 🤝 **Join a Thriving Network**
-- **Active Community**: Part of a network of hundreds of anime/hentai Discord servers
+- **Active Community**: Part of a network of hundreds of anime Discord servers
 - **Mutual Benefits**: When you bump, you help others grow while growing your own server
 - **Quality Control**: Only verified servers from AnimeDiscord.com participate
 - **Fair System**: 1-hour cooldown ensures everyone gets equal promotion opportunities